vishvAsa/kalpAntaram/smRtiH/manuH/gangAnatha-tulya-vAkyAni/03/224_pANibhyAn_tUpasangRhya.md

 title = "224 पाणिभ्यान् तूपसङ्गृह्य"

 +++
-*Laghu-Āśvalāyana Smṛti* (13.73-74).—‘On the spot which is sloping towards the south-east, he shall draw a line with the mantra *Apahata*, etc.; he shall spread *kuśa* over it and then adopting the *Apasavya* form, he shall sprinkle water over it with the mantra *Śundhantām*, etc.; and then upon the kuśa he shall offer the balls.’
+*Kālikāpurāṇa* (Do. p.
+1369).—‘Self-controlled, and with speech suppressed, he shall, with his two hands, place the dish before the Brāhmaṇa and then serve out the articles of food.’

+*Yama* (Do.).—‘Bringing up the food, he shall feed the Brāhmaṇas with care,—serving to them cooked rice, soup, butter, vegetables, meat, curds, milk and honey.’

+*Śaunaka*.—‘ Bringing up all the food that has been cooked, he shall begin to serve each article separately.’

+*Paiṭhīnasi*.—‘Having dressed up the Brāhmaṇas, he shall serve to them meat, cakes, curds, butter, milk-pudding, mixed rice, and preparations of fruits.’